-The North American economy, which was relatively strong in early 2020, significantly contracted beginning in March, following the onset of the Coronavirus (COVID-19) pandemic.
-While many of the end markets served by the Company quickly deteriorated in March and April, such as business-to-business (B2B) and transportation for the apparel and automobile industries, others remained relatively healthy such as the transport of essential household goods, medical products and eCommerce.
-As the second quarter progressed, most end markets began to modestly improve, which has continued into July.
+The North American economy, which had weakened significantly during March through June of 2020 following the onset of the Coronavirus (COVID-19) pandemic, has since begun a meaningful recovery.
+Many of the hardest hit end markets served by the Company such as business-to-business and transportation for apparel and automotive industries have been regaining strength.
+Others, such as the transport of essential household goods, medical products and eCommerce have remained solid throughout the year.
+Overall, the improvement in operating conditions post the COVID trough has continued into October.

-TFI International has remained fully operational with uninterrupted service, by leveraging its integrated and far-reaching network.
-While the future economic impact of COVID-19 remains unclear, looking ahead, there is the risk of a second wave of Coronavirus-related economic disruption, which could further weaken the end markets served by TFI's operating companies and cause further declines in freight volumes and pricing.
+TFI International has remained fully operational throughout the year with uninterrupted service, by leveraging its integrated and far-reaching network.
+However, economic visibility is currently lower than normal as a second wave of Coronavirus-related economic disruption remains possible, which could further weaken the end markets served by TFI's operating companies and cause another round of declines in freight volumes and pricing.
+In addition, the upcoming US presidential election creates macro uncertainty around international trade, tax and other economic policies.

-However, management believes the Company is well prepared to navigate any further deterioration in the economic landscape, in part due to the temporary measures enacted in March in response to the pandemic.
-These measures spanned all operating companies and the entire workforce, and included a reduction of wages for all executives, a workweek reduction for over a thousand full-time employees, and a reduction-in-force.
-In addition, the Company continues to have strong liquidity, a conservative balance sheet, and lean operations due to a longstanding focus on profitability, efficiency, and the rationalization of assets to avoid internal overcapacity.
+Management believes the Company is well prepared to navigate any further disruption in the economic landscape, in part due to the temporary cost reduction measures enacted in March in response to the pandemic, and TFI is particularly well positioned to benefit from the growth of eCommerce.
+In addition, the Company continues to have strong liquidity, a conservative balance sheet and lean operations due to a longstanding focus on profitability, efficiency, and the rationalization of assets to avoid internal overcapacity.

-Management has approached all decisions during the pandemic in a manner that should enable the Company to emerge even stronger and quickly return to growth once operating conditions normalize.
-Overall, TFI International believes it is uniquely positioned to distinguish itself during the current period of economic uncertainty through consistent adherence to its operating principles, including the intense customer focus exhibited by its many dedicated professionals.
+Management has approached decision making during this unprecedented year in a manner that should enable TFI to emerge even stronger when conditions normalize and has already facilitated the recent return to year-over-year growth.
+Overall, the Company believes it is uniquely positioned to distinguish itself in 2020 and beyond through consistent adherence to its operating principles, including the intense customer focus exhibited by its many dedicated professionals, its asset-light approach to the business, continual efforts to enhance efficiencies, and an effective strategy around industry consolidation.
 Regardless of economic conditions, it remains TFI's goal to build long-term value for shareholders.